coyotespike/coyotespike.github.io/_posts/2016-04-11-LifeandComputerSciences.md

 In the life sciences we have to look up and remember old experiments, how they were done, and how not to do them.

+By the way, it's no use moralizing about sharing.
+All armchair economists know that people respond to incentives.
+If grants, chairs, and awards flow to those who publish first, and none to the hapless scientists who paved the way, we are systematically penalizing selfless members of the community.
+Demanding self-sacrifice is more immoral than selfish behavior.

 ### Let's contrast this dismal picture by an idealized one.<a id="orgheadline3"></a>

-You design your experiment using a piece of software that (1) looks at past failure modes so it knows what not to do, (2) tells you what reagents/materials and lab workflow to use, (3) sends the experiment off to the cloud lab or to your in-lab robots, (4) documents the experiment, materials, data, and failure modes, (5) after you publish, helps you open-source all of this.
+You design and run your experiment using a piece of software that (1) looks at past failure modes so it knows what not to do, (2) tells you what reagents/materials and lab workflow to use, (3) sends the experiment off to the cloud lab or to your in-lab robots, (4) documents the experiment, materials, data, and failure modes, (5) after you publish, helps you open-source all of this.

+Maybe the software helps you research the state of the art and then uses Big Data to collate and analyze yours and others' work.

+None of this is cutting-edge software.
+Life science is just behind the times.

-The actual and ideal states of affairs carry a number of implications.
+### The actual and ideal states of affairs carry a number of implications.

 **First**, life science lab work is painful, intrinsically so, despite any passion one has for the process.
 Zero automated or programmatic techniques - robots or software - are used by most labs.
 That doesn't sound fun.